SolidAlloy/ClassTypeReference-for-Unity/README.md

 &nbsp;

+By default, the field shows built-in types by their keyword name instead of the full name (e.g. `int` instead of `System.Int32`).
+You can change this by setting the *UseBuiltInNames* option to false.

+&nbsp;

 ## Inherits Attribute

 This attribute allows you to choose only from the classes that implement a certain interface or extend a class.
 It has all the arguments `TypeOptions` provides.